Cover

 Venue and Visits

-Most lectures and writing workshops will be held at the University of Notre Dame Rome Global Gateway near the Colosseum in Rome.
+Most lectures and writing workshops will be held at the University of Notre Dame Rome near the Colosseum in Rome.
 The program will also include daily visits to major institutions and personalities engaged in religion and global policy making in the city, such as Foreign Embassies to the Holy See, religious organizations, international institutions, and pontifical institutes active in interreligious dialogue, immigration and conflict resolution.

 Writing Workshop